Kenya–United States relations: Modern Era

 The 2013 elections in Kenya brought controversy due to the words of the United States Assistant Secretary of State at the time, Johnnie Carson.
 While not endorsing a candidate, he stated that "actions have consequences," implying opposition to the challenger, Uhuru Kenyatta.
 The Kenyatta presidency was notably cold towards the United States prior to the terrorist attack on Kenya's Westgate mall.
 The terrorist attack led to more cooperation, as Kenya focused more on counterterror operations.

 The 2016 election of President Donald Trump did not bring similar enthusiasm to Kenyans.

 During the Presidency of Joe Biden, Kenya has participated in the Ukraine Defense Contact Group and Operation Prosperity Guardian, a military task force meant defense international shipping in the Red Sea from Houthi attacks.
 The U.S. has also supported and funded a Kenya-led operation to send over 1,000 police forces to Haiti amidst a crisis in the country.

 In May 2024, a U.S. official announced President Biden's intent to declare Kenya as a major non-NATO ally, a move meant to display the president's commitment to Africa, where countries like Russia and China have been competing for influence.
 Biden later announced that he was working with Congress to designate the country as such.
 On 22 May, Biden said: "We are launching a new era of economic cooperation between Kenya and America."
 The U.S. International Development Finance Corporation is set to announce investments into Kenya's green energy and health, and a plan to cut the country's debt, bringing the institution's total investments into Kenya to US$1.1 billion.

+In December 2025, Kenya signed an agreement with the United States over health care assistance.
+As part of the deal, Kenya will get a package worth more than $1.6 billion and is obligated to increase its own healthcare spending in return.
+This deal was part of a larger effort by the Trump administration to procure bilateral aid agreements that differ from the multilateral approach taken by the World Health Organization and differ from traditional USAID delivery methods.
+The United States has signed similar deals with 16 other African countries as of March 2026.